cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 VSZ RSS CMD 3204 1436 ./cntlm -f -c ./cntlm.conf -P pid 411604 6264 /usr/share/ntlmaps/main.py -c /etc/ntlmaps/server.cfg

 Inherent part of the development is profiling and memory management screening using Valgrind.
-The source distribution contains a file called valgrind.txt, where you can see the report confirming zero leaks, no access to unallocated memory, no usage of uninitialized data - all tracked down to each CPU instruction emulated in Valgrind's virtual CPU during a typical production lifetime of the proxy.
+The source distribution contains a file called valgrind.txt, where you can see the report confirming zero leaks, no access to unallocated memory, no usage of uninitialized data - all traced down to each instruction emulated in Valgrind's virtual CPU during a typical production lifetime of the proxy.

 Most options can be pre-set in a configuration file.
 Specifying an option more than once is not an error, but cntlm ignores all occurences except the last one.
 This does not apply to options like -L, each of which creates a new instance of some feature.
 Cntlm can be built with a hardcoded configuration file (e.g. /etc/cntlm.conf), which is always loaded, if possible.
 See -c option on how to override some or all of its settings.

 Use -h to see available options with short description.